Chem 444 (Physical Chemistry II), Fall 2024

 Contact Info: Office: A224 CLSL, Email: jain@illinois.edu, Tel: (217) 333-3417, Web: http://nanogold.org

-Office hours: Wednesdays 11 am–noon and Fridays noon–1 pm, 1–2 pm, & 3–4 pm in A224 CLSL for discussion of lectures, notes, problem sets, and exams.
+Office hours: Wednesdays 11 am–noon and Fridays noon–1.30 pm and 4–4.30 pm in A224 CLSL for discussion of lectures, notes, problem sets, and exams.
 In addition to these office hours, Prof. Jain is also available to meet by appointment.

-Teaching Assistant: Chemistry graduate students Omar Ghaleb (oghaleb2@illinois.edu) and Daniel McIntosh (daniel57@illinois.edu).
-TAs are able to hold office hours by appointment.
+Teaching Assistant: Chemistry graduate Daniel McIntosh (daniel57@illinois.edu).
+TA will hold one-on-one office hours by appointment, especially to go over graded assignments and exams.

 Syllabus (Advanced topics, i.e., Chapters 5–7 will not be covered and are listed only for students interested in advancing their knowledge beyond the course syllabus)